HOGENT-Web/csharp/chapters/07/slides/presentation.md

 ```
 - The `Pizza` model is used as a `DTO` and a `Domain` class.
 - **Overposting** is possible
-  - What if the client should not be able to set this property?
+  - Should the `Created` property not be set by the server?
 - **Overfetching** is possible
   - What if the `Pizza` has an entire Graph of properties and lists?
+  - Do we always need these properties (e.g. showing a list of pizza's)
 - **No validation **
   - What if the max size of the name should be 200 characters?